4321 SRAM

 The provided 8×4 array is constructed from 4×4 blocks.
 Your task is to reorganize this into 4×16.
 As long as you understand what’s happening, this is very manageable.

-You can group 4x4 cells together, and then piece 4 of them for 4x16.
+You can assemble a 4x4 cell with 1x1 cells, and then piece 4 of them for 4x16.

 - Make a 4x4 schematic and symbol with four